Emirdağ: History

 The area has been occupied since at least 1437 BC by a succession of peoples beginning with Hittites, Lydians, Persians, and Greeks.

 The ruins of the Hellenistic and Byzantine city of Amorium lie about 12 km east of Emirdağ.
 Amorium was one of the four principal Byzantine cities in Anatolia, and was the home of the Byzantine Amorian dynasty.
 It was conquered in 838-845 by the Abbasid Caliph Al-Mu'tasim.

 The area was settled by Turkmen from 1068 onwards and particularly following the battle of nearby Bolvadin, between the Byzantines and the Seljuk Turks.
 Later further waves of Turkmen followed including the Dulkadirids; Yörük nomads were settled here by the Ottoman Empire.

-From 1867 unti 1922, Emirdağ (Azîziyye) was part of the Hüdavendigâr vilayet of the Ottoman Empire.
+From 1867 until 1922, Emirdağ (Azîziyye) was part of the Hüdavendigâr vilayet of the Ottoman Empire.
 During the Greco-Turkish War, Emirdağ was occupied by Greek forces from 16 August 1921 till 22 September 1921.